symfony/symfony-docs/service_container/tags.rst

 How to Work with Service Tags
 =============================

-Some container services require to be registered or used in some special way.
-Consider for example the :doc:`Twig extensions </templating/twig_extension>`: they are PHP classes that must be added to the main Twig object before using them.
-If you define those exensions as regular Symfony services, Twig will ignore them and an exception will be thrown when using them in templates.

 **Service tags** are a way to tell Symfony or other third-party bundles that your service should be registered in some special way.
 Take the following
 example: